 - i.
 Access into and out of the site and parking; - ii.
 Placement of buildings on the site; - iii.
-Development amenities, including but not limited to wifi access, community space, proximity to services, health and fitness space, playgrounds, picnic shelters, community gardens, trails, proximity to transit options; - iv.
+Development amenities, including but not limited to Wi-Fi access, community space, proximity to services, health and fitness space, playgrounds, picnic shelters, community gardens, trails, proximity to transit options; - iv.
 Type and quality of materials; - v.
-Energy efficiency and overall sustainability; - vi.
+Energy efficiency and overall sustainability, including an MHDC approved sustainability certification; - vi.
 Condition and suitability of structures being reused; - vii.
 Scope of work for rehabilitation or renovation; - viii.
 Population appropriate design features (for example, universal design features, interior and exterior common spaces, storage space, accessibility, adaptability, safety features, etc.); and - ix.
-Exterior Design aesthetics that blend well with the surrounding area. - 3.
-Market Characteristics.
-It is important the development's characteristics are appropriate for the market in which it is located.
-Please refer to the Market Study Guidelines for further guidance.
-The following will be analyzed for each proposal:
+Exterior Design aesthetics that blend well with the surrounding area.